HM: Hybrid Masking for Few-Shot Segmentation: Methodology

 Suppose we have the RGB support image $I^s \in \mathbb{R}^{3 \times w \times h}$ and a support mask $\mathbf{M}^s \in \{0,1\}^{w \times h}$ in the image space, where $w$ and $h$ are the width and height of the image.
 IM, computed as

 contains the target object alone.
-We used the function $\tau ( \cdot ) $ for resizing the mask $M^s$ to fit the image $I^s$.
+We use the function $\tau ( \cdot ) $ for resizing the mask $M^s$ to fit the image $I^s$.

-\textbf{Hybrid Masking (HM).} We propose an alternative masking approach, which takes advantage of the features generated by both FM and IM.
+\textbf{Hybrid Masking~(HM).} We propose an alternative masking approach, which takes advantage of the features generated by both FM and IM.
 First, FM and IM features are computed according to the existing methods.
 The unactivated values in the FM features are then replaced with IM features.
 Other activated values remain without replacing to maintain FM features.
-We name this process as hybrid masking (Alg.~\ref{alg:two}).
-HM prioritizes the information from FM features and supplements the lacking information, such as precise target boundaries, from IM features, which is superior for delineating the boundaries of target objects.
+We name this process as hybrid masking~(Alg.~\ref{alg:two}).
+HM prioritizes the information from FM features and supplements the lacking information, such as the precise target boundaries and fine-grained texture information, from IM features, which is superior for delineating the boundaries of target objects and the missing texture information.
 The method is as follows even if feature maps are stacked to have a sequence of intermediate feature maps.
 Only one more loop is needed for the deep feature maps.